 The Three Little Pigs retro is great for assessing weak points in a project, product or process.

-This template is especially handy if the thing you’re assessing is new to your team, or if you had to make compromises when you launched.
+This template is especially handy if the thing you’re assessing is new to your team members, or if you had to make compromises when you launched.
 Had the pigs been aware of the strength of the wolf’s breath upfront, they would have all built brick houses.
 But it wasn’t until after they were built that they learned which would be strong enough.
 Looking back at new builds after they have had time to face the elements can deliver valuable insight.

 This is also a great retrospective format for measuring risk.
 A straw house isn’t necessarily bad if you’re sure it won’t come up against something that can knock it down.
 Sometimes, on the way to launching a minimum viable product (MVP), your team might have to construct plenty of straw and stick houses, things that look good enough on a calm day, but might start shaking in a breeze.
 This retro will help you pinpoint structural weaknesses so you can make them hurricane-proof.

 After pressing the Start Meeting button in the Timeline view, use the arrows to toggle to Retro Meeting, then use the dropdown to select the Three Little Pigs retrospective template.
 Now you just need to press “Use Template” and “Start Meeting”.

 If you’re doing an icebreaker, you’ll have a random question to answer.
 You can refresh it if you want another option, or you can create your own.
 Maybe something about your favorite fairy tale?